Xenonesis/DocMagic/FAQ.md

 ## 🔒 Security & Privacy

 ### Is my data secure?
-Yes!
-DocMagic runs entirely in your browser.
+Yes! docverse runs entirely in your browser.
 Your documents are never stored on our servers unless you choose to save them to your account.

 ### What happens to my documents?
 Documents are processed in your browser and can be downloaded directly to your device.
 If you create an account, you can choose to save documents to your private library.